Business Rules and Recommended Practices

 Related CMS ARS Security Controls include: SI-11 - Error Handling.

-CMS recommends that project teams perform Threat Modeling as early as possible in the Software Development Life Cycle (SDLC), with updates as needed throughout the SDLC.
+CMS recommends that project teams perform Threat Modeling as early as possible in the System Development Life Cycle (SDLC), with updates as needed throughout the SDLC.
 Ideally during the Design / Requirements phases, or if following an Agile / DevOps approach, during each Sprint planning meeting.
 This practice promotes early identification and remediation of vulnerabilities, as well as the continuous monitoring of effects from internal or external changes.

 Rationale

 It is insufficient to reactively respond to discovered software security issues and vulnerabilities.
-Threat modeling allows ADO Teams to identify security risks and vulnerabilities early in the software development life cycle (SDLC).
+Threat modeling allows ADO Teams to identify security risks and vulnerabilities early in the system development life cycle (SDLC).
 By analyzing potential threats during the design phase, an ADO Team can address them proactively, reducing the chances of security issues cropping up later.
 For existing products and projects, a threat model can help validate decisions made around secure design, as well as inform improvements to the secure design of system.
 Threat Modeling is addressed further in Application Development Principles.

 Engineering Documentation